fkoulen/pacman-themed-iot-cuckoo-clock/docs/web/api_reference.md

       **Responses**

       * **200 OK** - The request was successful.
-        The response contains a JSON array with all appointments in `records`.
+        The response contains a JSON array with all upcoming appointments in `records`.

         Example: